 So with the release of the much more powerful Vita in 2012 and the announcement that the games would continue their now-long tradition of arriving on Sony’s platforms, we could expect a return to the home-console quality LEGO ports on the go, right?
 Things didn’t get off to a great start, as LEGO Harry Potter Years 5-7 landed a couple of weeks after the console’s launch and was merely a continuation of the tradition at this point, being an up-port of the PSP release (which itself was an up-port of the DS version) and a particularly disappointing one at that, often looking like a blurry mess on the Vita’s screen.

 However, with the imminent release of LEGO Batman 2 there was a glimmer of hope – there was no PSP version this time and some sites were reporting that the free-roaming open world had made its way into the Vita version.
 Sadly, early reports confirmed what we feared – the game was yet another DS port.
-As usual, while still a fun game in its own right, missing features like open-world; compressed graphics and audio and general lower-quality feel meant the game felt like a bit of a let-down.
+As usual, while still a fun game in its own right, it was missing features like open-world; featuring compressed graphics and audio and in general felt lower-quality meaning the title was a bit of a let-down.

 Continued DS porting and isometric viewpoint

 By October 2013 it was time for the next LEGO title to appear on Vita in LEGO Marvel Superheroes: Universe in Peril which TT Fusion promised to be a bespoke experience for handhelds that was entirely different to the console releases.
 Alongside the red-hot IP attached to it at the time, it was easy to wonder whether this was finally the handheld LEGO game people had been waiting for.